Text Size

 By His Holiness Jayapatākā Swami Guru Mahārāja

-Reading – Śrī Caitanya-caritāmṛta, Ādi-līlā, Chapter 13 Text 52- 60, 72-73, 120.
+Reading: Śrī Caitanya-caritāmṛta, Ādi-līlā, Chapter 13 Text 52-60, 72-73, 120.

-Vidvān Gaurāṅga Dāsa and Deva Gaurāṅga Dāsa:
+Vidvān Gaurāṅga Dāsa & Deva Gaurāṅga Dāsa:

 kona vāñchā pūraṇa lāgi’ vrajendra-kumāra